 Domain owners can publish policies that will be applied to email that is not compliant with DMARC:

-- deliver to spam-folder: if an email receiver hosts the recipient’s mailbox, then the receiver might be able to deliver non-compliant email into the recipient’s spam folder.
+- Deliver to spam folder: if an email receiver hosts the recipient’s mailbox, then the receiver might be able to deliver non-compliant email into the recipient’s spam folder.

-Reject instructs email receivers to refuse to accept email that fails the DMARC check.
+A DMARC policy set to p=reject instructs email receivers to refuse to accept email that fails the DMARC check.
 There are two known implementations:

 - a Delivery Status Notification (aka a “bounce” message) is generated, or